Where to Find Epic Summer Fun in Virginia

 Skyline Drive.
 Photo by Joel Mulbah & Alyssa Gilbert.
 Courtesy of Virginia Tourism Corporation.

-There is nothing quite like the freedom of the open road, especially when that road winds through some of the most breathtaking scenery in the country.
-Cruising Skyline Drive through Shenandoah National Park and continuing onto the Blue Ridge Parkway is a quintessential Virginia summer experience.
-As you navigate the gentle curves, you will be treated to panoramic vistas of lush, green valleys and rolling mountains that seem to stretch on forever.
-Pull over at one of the many overlooks to feel the cool mountain breeze, snap a few photos, and soak in the majesty of the landscape.
+Is there anything better than cruising the open road?
+Especially when that road winds through some of the most breathtaking scenery in the country.
+Cruising Skyline Drive through Shenandoah National Park to meet the Blue Ridge Parkway is a quintessential Virginia experience.
+As you roll through the gentle curves, panoramic vistas of the green valley below greets you.
+Pull over at one of the many overlooks to feel the cool mountain breeze, snap a few photos, and soak in the landscape.
 It is a journey that encourages you to slow down and appreciate the journey just as much as the destination.

 Skyline Drive requires a Shenandoah National Park entrance fee of $30 per vehicle (valid for 7 days).